What is a Trifusion-Triple lumen catheter?

 Trifusion Catheter Care

-Since the catheter invades body, it has the potential of causing serious infections and complications that could lead to patient morbidity and mortality.
+Catheter care is an important component of aftercare.
+All central venous catheters have the potential of causing serious infections and complications that could lead to patient morbidity and mortality.
 Proper hygiene while inserting, examining, changing dressing and removing catheter is of immense importance.